CSchoel/arbitrary-but-fixed/_posts/2020-11-26-modelica-noise-synchronization.md

 ---
 layout: post
-title:  "Event synchronization in Modelica models with noise"
+title: Event synchronization in Modelica models with noise
-description: >
-    The Modelica standard library comes with basic noise models using pseudorandom numbers.
+description: 'The Modelica standard library comes with basic noise models using pseudorandom numbers.
 They are easy to integrate into a model, but have some caveats when the sample period of the noise perfectly aligns with another event.

+  '
 categories:
 - modelica
+date: 2020-11-26 23:29 +0100
 ---
 ## Noise in the Modelica Standard Library

 Recently, I wanted to extend my implementation of a [model of the human baroreflex](https://github.com/CSchoel/shm) with a noise term using Gaussian white noise.